aframosp/AGNView/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/aframosp/AGNView/HEAD)
 [![DOI](https://sandbox.zenodo.org/badge/371705993.svg)](https://sandbox.zenodo.org/badge/latestdoi/371705993)

-This repository contains data and code to reproduce the results of the paper "The viewing angle in AGN SED models, a data-driven analysis"(add link).
+This repository contains data and code to reproduce the results of the paper "The viewing angle in AGN SED models, a data-driven analysis".
 Each step of the work is described in a [step-by-step](/Additionals/StepByStep.md) file with their respective [Jupyter notebooks](/Notebooks).

 For any questions or remarks, contact: [ramos at astro.rug.nl](mailto:ramos@astro.rug.nl)